CSI-Mateo-Ruiz/CSI-Java-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer: A benefit of using Markdown is that you can render a nice html webpage

 What is a java class and what is a java package?

- - Answer:
+ - Answer: A java package is where you keep all the java classes and a Java class is where you write all the java code.

 Add some cool original code into HelloWorld.py!
 Impress me.

 What part of the instructions was incomplete or unclear?

- - Answer:
+ - Answer: none

 Type down any class notes below this sentence: